How do your customers rate you?

 Customers are asked one simple question – “How likely are you to recommend us to your family and friends?”.
 The respondent has to grade their experience on a scale of 0-10 (less commonly, other scales are used such as 1-10, 1-5 etc.).

 Those responding in the 9-10 range are referred to as Promoters.
-These are customers who regard their customer experience highly and are likely to promote your brand to others, leading to business growth.
+These are customers who rate their customer experience highly and are likely to promote your brand to others, leading to business growth.

 Responders who have scored in the 7-8 range are referred to as Passives and are fairly neutral in their opinion.

-Detractors are people who score their experience between 0 and 6 and represent the unhappy customers who can damage your brand with bad publicity and no return business.
-Identifying detractors and remedying their experience in a positive way is highly beneficial for businesses who can avoid damage to their brand and turn the negative customers around to a good outcome.
+Detractors are people who score their experience between 0 and 6 and represent the unhappy customers.
+They can damage your brand with bad publicity and will not return to your brand.
+Identifying Detractors and remedying their experience in a positive way is highly beneficial for businesses.
+They can avoid damage to their brand and turn the negative customer experiences around to a good outcome.

 Subtracting the percentage of Detractors from the percentage of Promoters will give you the NPS score for your business.